jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 REFACTOR: make it better
 =================================================================================

-The problem with this solution is that the ``text`` :ref:`function<functions>` does not care about the input it receives and always returns ``'I received: hello'`` when called.
-I want it to return the value it receives as part of the message.
+The problem with this solution is that the ``text`` :ref:`function<functions>` does not care about the input it gets and always returns ``'I received: hello'`` when called.
+I want it to return the value it gets as part of the message.

 RED: make it fail
 ---------------------------------------------------------------------------------